usagism/guitarTabs/README.md

 # Tab Tracker
-A Vue.js / Express.js web application for keeping track of guitar tabs
+A Vue.js / Express.js web application for keeping track of guitar tabs, Storing Lyrics and Watching Videos from Youtube.
+This works by adding your own songs to a Database

 # Setup

-You need to have Node Js installed: https://nodejs.org/en/

 You must at least have **NODE version 8.2.1**

-### Client - Terminal A
+### Client
 ```
 cd client
 npm install
 npm start
 ```

-### Server - Terminal B
+### Server
 ```
 cd server
 npm install